Dsho01/javascript-interview-questions/README.md

 86. ### What is event bubbling?
     Event bubbling is a type of event propagation where the event first triggers on the innermost target element, and then successively triggers on the ancestors (parents) of the target element in the same nesting hierarchy till it reaches the outermost DOM element.

+    Event bubbling directs an event to its intended target, it works like this:
+- A button is clicked and the event is directed to the button
+- If an event handler is set for that object, the event is triggered
+- If no event handler is set for that object, the event bubbles up (like a bubble in water) to the object’s parent

     **[⬆ Back to Top](#table-of-contents)**